Sean-Mc-Mahon/McTasticRecipes/README.md

 - A footer at the bottom provides copyright information and links to social media pages and a key guide of icon meanings to aid users on mobile devices who do not have the benefit of tooltips.
 - The number of clicks needed to reach any page is kept to a minimum.
 Sections such as user profiles will not be visible to users who are not logged in.
 - Buttons/modals/links are consistant in design.

+### Skeleton Plane
+#### Wireframes

+I used Balsamiq and figma to create the wireframes.
+The layout has altered since I created the wireframes as I decided to replace the contact page with a newsletter sign up in the footer.
+The parallax felt too distracting and so that has been omitted.
+Originally there were to be seperate pages for Cooking/Baking/snacks but instead I implemented a feature to filter recipes by category.
+I used affinity designer to design the logo, I went through many iterations of the design until I was happy with two final logos, one for the navigation bar on the site and the other for the browser tab icon.

 ### Surface Plane